 Flash – the flash will add a cool blue cast to the image, so used to add some warmth.

-Practically speaking: avoid auto white balance and set the white balance manually.
-Generally, you will be able to look up at the sky and see what kind of day it is, and determine the colour balance required pretty easily.
-If you move indoors, just check the lighting that you are shooting under, and again select the appropriate white balance.
+In practice, avoid using auto white balance and instead adjust the white balance manually.
+In general, you should be able to look up at the sky and tell what kind of day it is, as well as determine the color balance required, fairly easily.
+If you move indoors, simply check the lighting and select the appropriate white balance.
 It will soon become second nature to set it as you take your camera out of the bag.

 Further Reading: Learn more about White Balance

-So that is an overview of the settings you will encounter when you want to take the leap and take your camera off ‘Auto’.
-You don’t necessarily need to consider them all straight away, but exploring and understanding the effect of each setting will soon have you in complete control of your camera.
-The biggest step, that will give you the most noticeable difference in the feeling of control and direct influence on creative results, will be to start using the ‘aperture priority’ or ‘shutter priority’ shooting modes and once you are familiar with those, you can start thinking about exploring further.
+So that’s an overview of the settings you’ll encounter if you decide to ditch ‘Auto’ mode on your camera.
+You don’t have to think about them all at once, but exploring and understanding the effects of each setting will soon have you in complete control of your camera.
+The most important step, which will give you the most noticeable difference in the feeling of control and direct influence on creative results, will be to begin using ‘aperture priority’ or shutter priority’ shooting modes, and once you are familiar with those, you can begin to think about exploring further.
 Soon enough, you will no longer think of your camera as a mysterious black box, but understand how to achieve the photographic results that you bought it for in the first place.